MichalOpoka/ecfr/cfr/title-34-Education/subtitle-B-Regulations-Offices-Department-Education/chapter-VI-Office-Postsecondary-Education-Department-Education/part-682-Federal-Family-Education-Loan-FFEL-Program/subpart-B-General-Provisions/section-682.209.md

 (ii) Upon receipt of a refund or a return of title IV, HEA program funds transmitted under paragraph (f)(2)(i) of this section, the holder of the loan promptly must provide written notice to the borrower that the holder has received the return of title IV, HEA program funds.

-(g) Any lender holding a loan is subject to all claims and defenses that the borrower could assert against the school with respect to that loan if -
+(g) Any lender holding a loan is subject to all claims and defenses that the borrower could assert against the school with respect to that loan if—

 (1) The loan was made by the school or a school-affiliated organization;